iarcher367/StarMQ/README.md

 - RabbitMQ declines a message by sending a basic.nack, which StarMQ passes along by throwing a PublishException.
 Declines are typically caused by internal broker errors.
 - StarMQ waits a configurable timeout interval for a broker response.
 If the interval elapses, the message is re-published.

+## High-Availability
+For HA clusters, set the connection string to point at the load balancer.
+StarMQ will detect the connection loss on failover and automatically recover the connection along with any non-exclusive consumers.

 ## Quick-Start
 The Factory class allows fluent configuration and access to the SimpleBus API.
 ```